speedment/speedment-doc/pages/hazelcast.md

 ```
 As can be seen, the film map was pre-loaded by the server using the generated `FilmMapLoader`.

 Both write-through and write-back modes are supported.

+{% include note.html content = "
+In the current release, `MapStore`/`MapLoader` classes are only generated for tables with exactly one primary key.
+" %}

 ## Transactions
 Speedment transaction handling is further described [here](https://speedment.github.io/speedment-doc/crud.html#transactions)